UNCLASSIFIED // FOR OFFICIAL USE ONLY

 Editorial Stance

-ACLED categorizes much of the violence in Nigeria’s Middle Belt as “farmer-herder conflict” — a symmetrical framing 633 Innovations rejects.
+ACLED categorizes much of the violence in Nigeria’s Middle Belt as “farmer-herder conflict” — a symmetrical framing Issachar Analytics rejects.
 On the Overwatch operational view, these incidents are surfaced under their accurate label: Fulani militant attacks against predominantly Christian agrarian communities.
 The underlying ACLED record is preserved for source integrity; the analytical label is corrected at the rendering layer.
 Operators see what is actually happening, sourced from data anyone can audit.

 Theme 03 Movement — how the surface is being used right now